 Full-Time vs. Part-Time

-Our master’s program may be taken on a full-time or part-time basis:
+Our master’s degree program may be taken on a full-time or part-time basis:

 The full-time MA program generally takes 10 months to complete, but must be completed within three years.